Royals (song)

 "Royals" is the debut single by New Zealand singer-songwriter Lorde, included in her debut extended play (EP) The Love Club EP (2012) and debut studio album Pure Heroine (2013).
 Lorde wrote the song with producer Joel Little.
 "Royals" is a minimalist art pop and electropop song with influences of hip hop, R&B, and indie pop.
-The track's lyrics express disapproval with the sumptuous lifestyle presented in songs and music videos by pop and hip hop-influenced artists.
+The track's lyrics critique the sumptuous lifestyle presented in songs and music videos by popular musicians, making them appear like modern-day royalty.

 "Royals" received widespread acclaim from music critics, who praised its songwriting, production, and Lorde's vocal performance.
-Since its release, the track has appeared on critics' year-end and decade-end song lists.
-The single attained international chart success, reaching number one in Belgium, Canada, Ireland, Israel, Italy, New Zealand, Spain, Sweden, and the United Kingdom.
-In the US, "Royals" spent nine weeks atop the Billboard Hot 100 and was certified Diamond by the Recording Industry Association of America (RIAA).
-It sold 10 million units worldwide, making it one of the best-selling singles of all time.
-It also was the second-most consumed song of 2013 in New Zealand and is certified nine-times platinum in Australia, seven-times platinum in Canada, and six-times platinum in New Zealand.
-In the media, the song has been credited for inspiring some artists to adopt its minimalist sound, and has been called an anthem for millennials.
+Since its release, the track has appeared on critics' year-end and decade-end listicles.
+The single attained international chart success, reaching number one in Canada, New Zealand, the United Kingdom, and the United States, where it spent nine weeks atop the Billboard Hot 100 and was certified Diamond by the Recording Industry Association of America (RIAA), making it one of the best-selling singles of all time.
+In the media, the song has been credited for inspiring some artists to adopt its minimalist sound and has been called an anthem for millennials.